-All duplicate applications received by the local agency shall be processed in the HE+ System with any information provided by the applicant.
+Duplicate applications received by the local agency shall be uploaded and processed in the HE+ System with any information provided by the applicant unless the household already has a paid application then the agency may only upload the application.
 If the applicant chooses to withdraw the application, the application must still be entered in the HE+ System.
 Exception: see online application.